programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 all matching combinations of `?artist` and `?painting` that fulfill both of these statements.

-{% include figure.html src="/images/sparql02-1.svg" caption="A visualization of the SPARQL query, with mentioned nodes and edges in orange, and selected nodes (those that will be returned in the results) in red." %}
+{% include figure.html src="/images/sparql02-1.svg" caption="A visualization of the SPARQL query, with mentioned elements in orange, and selected elements (those that will be returned in the results) in red." %}

 | artist             | painting             |